-The Department of Biology and Chemistry at Morehead State University is dedicated to teaching students in the most effective way possible through hands-on learning and research opportunities.
-Faculty members constantly strive to introduce innovative practices in both the classroom and the laboratory and provide students with personal, one-on-one attention.
+The Department of Biology and Chemistry at Morehead State University is dedicated to letting you explore your interest in the hard sciences in the most effective way possible through hands-on learning and research opportunities.
+Faculty members will know you by name thanks to our small class sizes, and will provide you with personal, one-on-one attention.
+In addition, MSU offers numerous resources to help you achieve your personal and academic goals, from personal tutoring to professional academic and career advising.
 After you graduate, you will have the knowledge and practical skills to be successful whether you are pursuing a career or a graduate degree.